kevinash/awesome-ai/README.md

 # Awesome AI: Learn Art with AI
+_An illustrated book and tutorials to unleash your creativity with AI_

 Book by Kevin Ashley

 This book is for anyone interested in AI and creativity: design, art, illustration, game creation, movies, animation, and other creative endeavors.